Neural Neural Scaling Laws: Neural Neural Scaling Laws

 \section{Neural Neural Scaling Laws}

-This work focuses on improving downstream performance prediction from validation losses, the main metric during language model pretraining.
+\paragraph{Problem setting.} This work focuses on improving downstream performance prediction from validation loss, the main metric during language model (LM) pretraining.
 Periodically, we evaluate a language model on a validation set of $N$ tokens and $D$ downstream tasks.
 Suppose we are at time $t$ and want to predict a language model's task performance at time $t+K$.
-We have the following information at our disposal: \begin{itemize} \item Token-level loss vectors $\bm{\ell}_{1:t} \in \mathbb{R}^{t \times N}$ \item Downstream accuracies $\mathbf{y_{1:t}} \in [0,1]^{(t-1) \times D}$ \end{itemize}
+We have the following information at our disposal: \begin{itemize} \item Token-level loss vectors $\bm{\ell}_{1:t} \in \mathbb{R}^{t \times N}$ \item Downstream accuracies $\mathbf{y}_{1:t} \in [0,1]^{t \times D}$ \end{itemize}

-Logistic scaling laws solve this prediction problem by assuming that 1) the average validation loss $\bar{\ell}_t$ is sufficient to predict all downstream task performances $\mathbf{y}_t$ and 2) the relationship between validation loss and downstream task performance is well-described by a logistic function, which is natural for predicting values that transition between chance and a saturating threshold.
+Logistic scaling laws solve this prediction problem by assuming that 1) the average validation loss $\bar{\ell}_t$ is sufficient to predict all downstream task performances $\mathbf{y}_t$ and 2) the relationship between validation loss and downstream task performance is well-described by a logistic function, which is reasonable for predicting values that transition between chance and a saturating threshold.
 One then fits the parameters of the logistic function: